-Join Abba Shapiro for an in-depth discussion in this video Using the exercise files, part of Narrative Scene Editing with Final Cut Pro X v10.0.9.
+Join Abba Shapiro for an in-depth discussion in this video Using the exercise files, part of Final Cut Pro X v10.0.9: Narrative Scene Editing.

 If you're a Premium Member of the lynda.com online training library, you have access to the exercise files used throughout this title.
 On the desktop, I have three self-contained sets of exercise files which you downloaded from the lynda.com site.
 They each contain a Final Cut Events folder and a Final Cut Projects folder.
 I broke the exercise files into three separate self-contained segments to make downloading the files more convenient.
 Since these segments are self-contained, you don't need to download all three segments just to use one part.

 Let's open a new Finder window and open Movies from the sidebar.
 Now, if you've launched Final Cut Pro X and saved a project, Final Cut will have created these two folders for you, Final Cut Events and Final Cut Projects.
 All you need to do is drag the contents of each of the three downloaded Event folders-- labeled Part 1, 2, and 3--into the existing Final Cut Events folder, and do the same for each of the project folders, also labeled Part 1, 2, and 3.

 I want to warn you that if you just drop the folders labeled Final Cut Events, and Final Cut Projects into your Movies folder, and there are already those folders present, you will overwrite and lose any other project and event libraries inside.
 Now, if you go to the Movies folder, and you don't have either of these folders, you want to open up the folder labeled Exercise 1 files, and drag the entire Final Cut Pro Events folder and Final Cut Projects folder into the Movies folder.